t0lya/personal-blog/content/blog/headless-wordpress-preview/index.md

 date: '2019-07-30'
 ---

 Gatsby is an open source framework based on React that builds static pages server side, allowing lightning fast loading of web pages.
 Gatsby solves security, speed and SEO concerns that Wordpress sites may have, which makes it a popular solution for using Wordpress as a headless CMS.
 In this post I will show you how to preview your posts with Gatsby templates in the Wordpress Admin UI.
-The source code for the tutorial can be found [here](https://github.com/let00/headless-wordpress-preview).
+Check out the [source code](https://github.com/let00/headless-wordpress-preview) for the tutorial.

 ### Initial Setup